microsoft/kernel-memory/docs/SECURITY_FILTERS.md

 # Security Filters

+This document provides some guidance about how to organize your documents in order to secure your data, e.g. making sure users can access only data meant to be accessible to them.

 Semantic Memory allows to organize memories with two main approaches, which can also be used together for maximum flexibility.